beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

 **Aim:** To learn how to manage memory more effectively, comprehending CUDA streams and pinned memory, as well as see how they can be utilized.

 Pinned memory is memory in the CPU that is page-locked, meaning it can't be swapped out to the disk by the computer's OS.

 ![ ](image-6.png)[10]

 This is used in CUDA programming because it is much faster, since no data is transferred between the pageable memory and the pinned buffer, making it always available for data transfers in the GPU.
-However, it is limited in its storing capacity, and can't be used at all times; in addition, allocating is also slower [10].
+However, it is limited in its storing capacity, and can't be used at all times; in addition, allocating is slower [10].

-CUDA streams, on the other hand, are ordered sequences of operations, such as kernel executions or memory transfers.These operations are asynchronous, meaning they don’t wait for one task to finish before starting another.
+CUDA streams, on the other hand, are ordered sequences of operations, such as kernel executions or memory transfers.
+These operations are asynchronous, meaning they don’t wait for one task to finish before starting another.
 This key difference allows streams to run concurrently, making them highly beneficial for efficiency.
 Multiple streams can be leveraged to enhance performance, especially in scenarios where computation overlaps with memory transfers, as they allow tasks to run simultaneously [11].

-In contrast, synchronous execution, which we've primarily discussed so far, refers to functions like `cudaMemcpy`, where the function only returns once the copy operation is fully complete--each task must finish before the other one can start.
-Asynchronous commands and streams, however, break this pattern, and can be implemented as shown in the image below.
+In contrast, synchronous execution, refers to functions like `cudaMemcpy`, where the function only returns once the copy operation is fully complete--each task must finish before the other one can start.
+Asynchronous commands and streams, however, break this pattern, and can be illustrated as shown in the image below [11].

  ![
      []
  ](image-7.png)

-[11]
+ ---
 Next, we will discuss a vector addition kernel, similar to our first example, using pinned memory and streams (see vecadd_stream_and_pinned.cu).

 We have defined the kernel for vector addition previously, and we will take a closer look into the main function.